Yangyu dialect: History

 In 1729, during the seventh year of the reign of Yongzheng, the Qing government built a castle in the Yangyu area of Changle County in response to frequent uprisings along the Fujian coast.
 This was situated at the confluence of three key tributaries of the Min River (閩江 (闽江, Mǐn Jiāng)), namely the Wulong River, Majiang River and Qinjiang River.
-The Bannermen and their families that were stationed there came mostly from the area near Beijing and established the Qinjiang Manchu Village (commonly known as 旗下里 (旗下里, Qíxià Lǐ)) there.
+The Bannermen and their families that were stationed there came mostly from the area near Beijing and established the Qinjiang Village (commonly known as 旗下里 (旗下里, Qíxià Lǐ)) there.
 Due to the unique status of these military families, as well as the ethnic and class tensions, they had limited interaction with the local population and did not intermarry, thus retaining the Mandarin dialect that they had spoken.